-Screens may be withdrawn or replaced from the front of the machine by releasing the spring hooks which hold them, lowering the brushes and sliding the screens in or out of the slots.
+Screens may be withdrawn from the front of the machine by releasing the spring hooks which hold them, lowering the brushes and sliding the screens in or out of the slots.
 For machines which must be located too close to a wall to allow a full length 1 piece screen to be removed, split two-piece screens may be ordered so that one section of a screen may be removed at a time.
+The largest section in that case will be 34" long.